 Containers

 Containers are standalone, executable packages that include everything needed to run a piece of software, including the code, runtime, libraries, and system tools.
 They are isolated from each other and from the underlying host system, ensuring consistency and eliminating conflicts between dependencies.
+This is achieved through container orchestration tools like kubernetes, docker swarm, and apache mesos.

 Docker

 Docker is one of the most popular containerization platforms.
 It introduced a user-friendly way to create, distribute, and run containers.
-Docker images serve as the blueprints for containers and can be easily shared via Docker Hub or private registries.
+Docker images serve as the blueprints for containers and can be easily shared via docker hub or private registries.

 Container Orchestration

-Container orchestration platforms like Kubernetes, Docker Swarm, and Apache Mesos simplify the management of containers at scale.
+Container orchestration platforms like kubernetes, docker swarm, and apache mesos simplify the management of containers at scale.
 They handle tasks such as container deployment, scaling, load balancing, and self-healing.

 Benefits